ripytide/nodit/README.md

 `Discrete` but `5.0..=6.0` does **not** touch `7.0..=8.0` since the value `6.5` exists.

+Importantly, this also makes Inclusive/Exclusive ended ranges really easy to work with as they can be losslessly converted between one another.
+For example, `3..6` is equivalent to `3..=5`.

 ### Finite-ness

 At the moment this crate is also designed to work only with [`Finite`]